veracity/veracity-documentation/sections/dataplatform/analytics/dataconnectivity.md

 ## Share from another workspace
 If the data you want access to from Analytics is not in the related Data Workbench workspace, but in another workspace in Veracity Data platform then sharing is recommended.
 Set up a share on workspace level from one Veracity workspace to another (B2B sharing).
 If Workspace B has analytics enabled and when sharing on workspace level from workspace A to Workspace B; data from workspace A is available in Databricks catalog.
+Note: Currently this applies to datasets only.
+Shaerd files from Filestorage needs to be accessed using SAS-keys.

 Shared datasets are available in the Analytics Environment as a Table.
 Shared files will soon be available.